About the Weston Public School District

 Country School and Woodland School serve pre-Kindergarten through Grade 3.
 Students are assigned to the schools randomly, although siblings are typically assigned to the same school.
 The two schools have distinct personalities but follow the same curriculum.
 The smaller community has been shown to create a positive learning environment.

 Kindergarten Registration Process:

 Children must be five years old by September 1 to enroll in kindergarten in the Weston Public Schools.
-Parents of eligible children will be mailed information regarding kindergarten registration, which is held in early April.
+Parents of eligible children will be mailed information regarding kindergarten registration.
 If you are new to Weston or do not receive information by mid-March, please call Country School at 781-786-5400.

 All three elementary schools (Country, Woodland, and Field) are located on the same campus which also includes the Town Library, Recreation Department and Council on Aging.

 Weston Middle School‘s program is organized in a “house” system, with students in each house sharing the same set of subject matter teachers.
 This arrangement allows for a more personal and supervised education appropriate for young adolescents.
 Fine and applied arts, sports, and activities programs are part of the comprehensive program.
 The Middle School program is also supported by specialists, aides, and volunteers.

 Weston Middle School hours are 8:45 A.M. – 3:15 P.M.